PREFACE: Les Egarés – Le Wahhabisme est-il un contre Islam? (The Misled – Is Wahhabism an anti-Islam?) by Jean-Michel Vernochet

 Accordingly, the (false) civil war that has led to the current bloodbath in Syria, the murder of the Tunisian intellectual Chokri Beläid in February 2013, the destruction of the mausolea of saints in Mali, all constitute episodes in a conflict which transcends the usual categories of political sociology and geopolitics.
 It is perhaps now more urgent than ever that the West realises this.

-We must recognise that the bigotry and the violence of Wahhabism is increasingily becoming the new orthodoxy in the Dar al-Islam, supplanting an Islam which until recently unified the Ummah, the Islamic community.
-Wahhabi groups tend to take root on the ruins of recently collapsed regimes and are gaining ground in practically the whole of the Islamic world by means of the omnipotent petrodollar and US military support.
+We must recognise that the bigotry and the violence of Wahhabism are becoming the new orthodoxy in the Dar al-Islam, supplanting an Islam which until recently unified the Ummah, the Islamic community.
+Wahhabi groups tend to take root on the ruins of recently collapsed regimes.
+They are gaining ground in practically the whole of the Islamic world by means of the omnipotent petrodollar and US military support.

 Wahhabism is a form of puritanism.
-The paradox is that it is eerily compatible with the world-wide unification of markets; an economic globalisation underpinned by an anarcho-liberal ideology (born in Frankfurt and developed to Nobel-Prize standards in Chicago) which is based on extreme permissiveness, leading to the disintegration of nations and the reduction of populations to a collection of anonymous individuals.
+The paradox is that it is eerily compatible with the world-wide unification of markets; an economic globalisation underpinned by an anarcho-liberal ideology (born in Frankfurt and developed to Nobel-Prize standards in Chicago) which is based on an extreme form of permissiveness, leading to the disintegration of nations and the reduction of populations to a collection of anonymous individuals.
 Of course, this liberal ideology is the antithesis of the virulent Wahhabi sectarianism.
-But the paradox is perhaps ultimately only superficial.
+But perhaps this paradox is merely superficial.

 * See “Could Algeria be the Next Target?” https://geostrategieblog.wordpress.com/2016/06/08/could-algeria-be-the-next-target/